Mayoralty of Pete Buttigieg: Housing, urban development and blight removal initiatives

 By the end of Buttigieg's first term, South Bend had sold off 71 city-owned properties.
 An example was the former Bendix Corporation headquarters and factory, which the city sold to Curtis Products in 2014.
 In late 2014 and early 2015, South Bend negotiated the sale of the city-owned Blackthorn Golf Course.
 The LaSalle Hotel was sold to developers in 2015 for conversion into apartments.
 Also in 2015, the city sold the former site of the College Football Hall of Fame to JSK Hospitality.

 One of Buttigieg's signature programs was the Vacant and Abandoned Properties Initiative.
 Known locally as "1,000 Properties in 1,000 Days", it was a project that aimed to repair or demolish blighted properties across South Bend.
 In late September, Buttigieg announced that the program had reached its goal three months before its scheduled end date in November 2015, declaring that more than 1,000 homes had either been demolished or refurbished.
 By the thousandth day of the program, before Buttigieg's first term ended, the city was reporting that more than 1,000 homes had either been demolished or repaired.
+While there were no reports of family's being evicted due to the program, some locals who had acquired blighted properties with the intent of repairing them were dismayed that their properties stood at risk of code-enforcement fines or condemnation.
+The majority of properties impacted by the program were in West Side neighborhoods with sizable black and Hispanic populations.
 In 2019, Buttigieg would acknowledge that many of the homes demolished had been in communities of color, and that this had led to early distrust between his administration and these communities.